 With all of the makings of your stereotypical manic pixie dream girl archetypes, what with her odd hobbies and flighty globe trotting tendencies, Hae-mi deconstructs this idea by shouldering the expectations of two ill suited men as we watch as both their attention hurts her.
 Ben is dismissive, Jong-su presumptuous, a “nice-guy” who happens himself upon a villain to play hero to, believing it is his job to save the girl when it might’ve been him who hurt her in the first place, as evidenced by his past, scarring remarks that he can’t recall yet she’ll never forget.

-Jong-seo and Ah-in are tremendous as Jong-su and Hae-mi, both endearingly awkward in their early flirting but imbuing both with barely concealed darkness so that we’re never lead to believe in their projected purity.
+Jong-seo and Ah-in are tremendous as Jong-su and Hae-mi, both endearingly awkward in their early flirtations but imbuing both with barely concealed darkness so that we’re never lead to believe in their projected purity.
 It’s Yeun however, the most familiar face of the three, who makes the greatest impression as Ben, yet another character who in a lesser film would’ve been treated with little care for nuance.
 Yeun has always been a star, dating back to his The Walking Dead days and continuing through to his supporting work in Sorry to Bother You and Okja which made the case that he was more than ready to lead a film, carrying a movie star glint in his eyes and genuine talent to justify his success.
 In Burning he puts his charisma and depth to good use; he’s a sociopath detached from reality, his main hobby being burning down greenhouses that he deems imperfect enough to meet such a fate, bragging to Jong-su about how easily he can get away with it.
-It’s not a trait that makes for a likable character and yet, much to Jong-su’s chagrin (and our gain) he is likable with a nefariously sinister underbelly where the baring of his teeth could be seen as his amusement or a wolfish grin.
+It’s not a trait that makes for a likable character and yet, much to Jong-su’s chagrin (and our gain) he is likable with a nefariously sinister underbelly where the baring of his teeth could be seen as a sigm of amusement or a warning, wolfish grin.

 The three share tremendous chemistry, with their sunset filled night of smoking and drinking red wine in dingy old chairs remarkable in their shared intrigue in one another and gravitational longing to be close.
 Without that chemistry that burns across the screen, the tension that follows would never have made as large an impact.

-The artistry displayed is remarkable and anyone unfamiliar with Chang-dong’s prior works will be overwhelmed with his ability to find beauty on screen in our ugliest moments.
+The artistry is remarkable and anyone unfamiliar with Chang-dong’s prior works will be overwhelmed with his ability to find beauty on screen in our ugliest moments.
 Humanistic in his unflinching look at our fallible natures and impulsive destructiveness, Chang-dong and Oh Jing-mi’s script is raw and unmerciful but never inherently cynical.
-He simply is intrigued by the gray our our world.
+He simply is intrigued by the gray in our world.

 The work by cinematographer Hong Kyung-pyo elevates a story that already manages to hover a foot above the ground.
-Kyung-pyo utilizes space, allowing it to dominate the screen the linger the film goes on.
+Kyung-pyo utilizes space, allowing it to dominate the screen the longer the film goes on.
 At the start of the film, Jong-su is lost in a sea of bodies, buried in busy streets when he reconnects with Hae-mi.
 As the film progresses, people disperse and Hae-mi and Ben become his worldview, no longer walking among the familiarity of harried strangers but instead running through barren farmland, retreating from society and into the narrative he’s built himself.